dotnet/aspnetcore/docs/Helix.md

 All of the helix runs for aspnetcore can be found here https://mc.dot.net/#/user/aspnetcore/builds

 ## What do I do if a test fails?
-You can simulate how most tests locally:
+You can simulate how most tests run locally:
 ```
 dotnet publish
 cd <the publish directory>